 Here are some interesting Norway Facts which were chosen and researched by kids especially for kids.

-On this map you can see where Iceland is in Northern Europe.
+On the map below you can see where Norway is in Europe.

-Norway is a fjord country as you will have notices on the map of Norway above.
-There are great fjords to visit, like the Sogna fjorden, which is the biggest fjord in Norway with its 180km long finger.
+Norway is a fjord country with many great fjords to visit, like the Sogna fjorden, which is the biggest fjord in Norway with its 180km long finger.

 The most spectacular fjord is said to be the Geiranger fjord, which you can see on the picture below.